Abandoned & Little-Known Airfields:

 Although the 1973 USGS topo map no longer depicted any traces of the former airfield,

-the site of the former Williams Intermediate Field has been reused for farming,
+A 1998 USGS aerial photo showed the site of Williams Intermediate Field had been reused for farming,

-and not a trace appears to remain of the former airfield.
+and not a trace appeared to remain of the former airfield.

 Thanks to Chris Kennedy for pointing out this airfield.